 And finally, just stop asking.
 The Pixel 3 will not have a microSD slot and expandable storage.
 Google hasn’t offered this since the original Nexus One.
 We do, however, believe that Google will offer the Pixel 3 XL in 64GB, 128GB, and even a 256GB model that retails for over $1,000.
 That’s more than enough for most.

-All said and done, expect Pixel 3 leaks and rumors to emerge this summer.
-Then, continue throughout August until Google plans an event in September or early October to unveil both phones.
+All said and done, expect more Pixel 3 leaks and rumors to emerge later this summer.
+Then, continue throughout August and into the fall until Google plans an event in September or early October to unveil both phones.